 Hive metastore configuration¶

 The HiveMetaStore in DataStax Enterprise supports multiple users and requires no configuration except increasing the default replication factor of the keyspace.
 The default replication for system keyspaces is 1.
 This replication factor is suitable for development and testing, not for a production environment.
-To avoid production problems, alter the replication factor of these system keyspaces from 1 to a higher number.
+To avoid production problems, alter the replication factor of these system keyspaces from 1 to at least 3.